lengocphan2001/managareader/COMPLETE_DEPLOYMENT.md

-# TruyenDex Deployment Guide (PM2 + Nginx)
+# WowManga Deployment Guide (PM2 + Nginx)

-This guide will help you deploy TruyenDex to your VPS at `/var/www/xklduyenviet.net` using PM2 for process management and Nginx as a reverse proxy.
+This guide will help you deploy WowManga to your VPS at `/var/www/wowmanga.uk` using PM2 for process management and Nginx as a reverse proxy.

+**Note:** This configuration uses different ports (3001 for frontend, 8001 for backend) to avoid conflicts with existing `nettruyen-vn.com` deployment (port 3000).

 ## Prerequisites

 - Ubuntu/Debian VPS with root access
-- Domain `xklduyenviet.net` pointing to your VPS IP
+- Domain `wowmanga.uk` pointing to your VPS IP
 - At least 2GB RAM and 20GB storage
 - Basic knowledge of Linux commands